tcltk/tcl/doc/markdown/msgcat.md

 : This callback is invoked when a default local change was performed.
 Its purpose is to allow a package to update any dependency on the default locale like showing the GUI in another language.

 See the callback invocation section below.
-The parameter list appended to this callback is \fBmcpreferences\fR.
+The parameter list appended to this callback is **mcpreferences**.
 The registered callbacks are invoked in no particular order.

 **unknowncmd**
-: Use a package locale mcunknown procedure instead of the standard version supplied by the msgcat package (\fBmsgcat::mcunknown\fR).
+: Use a package locale mcunknown procedure instead of the standard version supplied by the msgcat package (**msgcat::mcunknown**).

-The called procedure must return the formatted message which will finally be returned by \fBmsgcat::mc\fR.
+The called procedure must return the formatted message which will finally be returned by **msgcat::mc**.

 A generic unknown handler is used if set to the empty string.
 This consists of returning the key if no arguments are given.
-With given arguments, the \fBformat\fR command is used to process the arguments.
+With given arguments, the **format** command is used to process the arguments.

-See section \fBcallback invocation\fR below.
-The appended arguments are identical to \fBmsgcat::mcunknown\fR.
+See section **callback invocation** below.
+The appended arguments are identical to **msgcat::mcunknown**.

 # Callback invocation